TelenorStartIoT/tutorials/05-thingy-get-started/README.md

-# Configure your Thingy:91 in MIC
+# Get started with Thingy:91 in MIC

 After completing this tutorial you will be able to see the data from Thingy:91 in your dashboard in Telenor Managed IoT Cloud (MIC).